 - 1. First year, first semester Students may accompany a Registered Technologist for Portable exams once they have completed a Pre-Portable Equipment check off.
 They may assist with the driving of the equipment only.
 No patient positioning, equipment manipulation or radiographic exposure can be performed at this time. - 2.
-Students may not assist in the performance of portable radiographic procedures until the second half of their 2nd semester (Spring). - 3.
-Students may not complete a competency in portable radiographic procedures until the first summer session. - 4.
+Students may not assist in the performance of portable radiographic procedures until the second half of the RT124 course. - 3.
+Students may not complete a competency in any portable radiographic, pediatric or surgical procedures until the completion of the RT124 course. - 4.
 Students may not perform portable radiographic procedures at any time without Direct Supervision (even after a competency has been achieved per JRCERT and State Department of Public Health, Radiologic Health Branch regulations). - 5.
-Students should begin their clinical rotations in the operating room beginning the summer semester of their 1st year.
-All students shall be assigned portable and c-arm rotations during the first summer session.
+Students should begin their clinical rotations in the operating room beginning the 9th week of the RT124 course semester of their 1st year.
+All students shall be assigned portable rotations during second half of RT124.
 The objective for these rotations are for the student to gain experience and competency with the operation of the mobile (portable) radiographic unit and mobile C-arm fluoroscopic unit and maintaining a sterile field when necessary.